The

-must then be accepted into a residency in ophthalmology, one of the most competitive
+the physician must then be accepted into a residency in ophthalmology, one of the most competitive

 specialties in medicine.
 Because only a few hundred positions exist for twenty thousand medical students, only the top applicants

 are accepted.
-After a one-year internship and three years residency in ophthalmology,
+After a one-year internship and three years residency in ophthalmology, an additional

-surgeons exist in the entire country today.
+exist in the entire country today.

 |